jsdelivr/globalping/CONTRIBUTING.md

 ## Project setup

-In order to run the Globalping API locally you will need Node.js 18 and Redis with [RedisJSON](https://oss.redis.com/redisjson/) module (included in docker-compose.yml file).
+In order to run the Globalping API locally you will need Node.js 18 and Redis with [RedisJSON](https://oss.redis.com/redisjson/) module and MariaDB.
+All of them are included in docker-compose.yml file.
 You will also need to run a development instance of the [Globalping Probe](https://github.com/jsdelivr/globalping-probe) at the same time when testing.

 The API uses 3000 port by default.
 This can be overridden by `PORT` environment variable.

 You can run the project by following these steps:

 1. Clone this repository.
-2. `docker-compose up -d` - Run Redis
+2. `docker-compose up -d` - Run Redis and MariaDB
 3. `npm install`
-4. Run `npm run dev`
+4. Run `npm run start:dev`

 Once the API is live, you can spin up a probe instance by running as described at https://github.com/jsdelivr/globalping-probe/blob/master/CONTRIBUTING.md.